ajschumacher/gadsdc/11-types_and_bases/README.md

 ### Questions

+ * What are the negatives of "tidy data"?
+When would it not be a good idea to have data in a "tidy" format?
  * What data formats have you worked with?
+What are their strengths and weaknesses?
+ * How can you get data?
+What data would you like to get for your final project?
+Where could you get it?
+Where have you looked?

 ### During